RedisLabsModules/secondary/README.md

   > IDX.CREATE myindex SCHEMA STRING INT32
   ```

-  This means that each id in the index will be indexed by two values, a string and a 32-bit signed integer.
+  This means that each id in the index will be indexed by two values, a string and a 32-bit signed integer (See *Supported Property Types* below)

   The string will be referred to as `$1` in queries, and the integer as `$2`

 * **Inserting data to the index:**